Examples

 • expires_at

-Example 4: Poll payment status
+Example 5: Poll payment status during an active buyer session

 cURL